lowRISC/opentitan/hw/ip/spi_host/doc/theory_of_operation.md

 The RX FIFO is 32 bits wide, matching the width of the TLUL register bus.
 The TX FIFO on the other hand is 36 bits wide, with 32 bits of SPI data (again to match the TLUL bus width) plus 4 byte enable-bits, which are passed into the core to allow the processing of unaligned writes.

-The depth of these FIFOs is controlled by two independent parameters for the RX and TX queues.
+The depth of these FIFOs is controlled by two independent parameters for the RX and TX queues, .

+Note that the [`Byte Select`](#byte-select) module greedily pops data from the TX FIFO, so the fifo is observed as having an effective depth of N+1 where N is the parameterized depth.
+This extra word of data is incorporated into the TX FIFO status signals, and is also reset/cleared in tandem with the fifo.
+Therefore, this extra storage is transparent to software.

 ## Byte Select